Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

-Ram and Shepler \cite{RS03} show that there does not exist a faithful Drinfeld algebra associated to the complex reflection group $G(m,1,n)$.
-However they define a candidate for an algebra that in their words is similar to a graded Hecke algebra.
-Dez\'el\'ee \cite{D06} introduced the term generalized graded Hecke algebra for these algebras.
-Later on in this paper we will show that actually these algebras are non-faithful Drinfeld algebras however for now we will define a larger group of algebras denoted generalised graded Hecke algebras or GGH for short, denoted by $\mathbb{GH}$.
+\begin{section}{Generalised graded Hecke algebras} Ram and Shepler \cite{RS03} show that there does not exist a faithful Drinfeld algebra associated to the complex reflection group $G(m,1,n) = S_n \rtimes (\mathbb{Z}_m)^n$.
+However they define a candidate for an algebra that is similar to a graded Hecke algebra.
+Dez\'el\'ee \cite{D06} introduced the term generalized graded Hecke algebra.
+In Section \ref{DOsubalg} we show that these algebras are non-faithful Drinfeld algebras.
+We define a larger group of algebras denoted generalised graded Hecke algebras or GGH for short.